coredeveloper/itwillrock_ui/neumorphism/itwillrock_mobile_ui/README.md

-# ItWillRock Neumorphism
+# ITWiLLROCK Neumorphism

-This is an advanced Neumorphic design implementation.
-Feel free to contribute.
+This project showcases an advanced implementation of Neumorphic design.
+Contributions are welcome.
+For assistance with integrating this UI into your project, please contact the author at contact@itwillrock.com.

 ## Table of Contents